 - Keep buying more than you need?
 Here’s a smart shopping guide.

 - Do a lot of things go bad before you can get to them?
 Refer to this smart food prep guide and smart storage guide.

-- Do you toss things because you’re not sure whether they’re OK or not?
+- Toss things because you’re not sure whether they’re OK or not?
 Most date labels are relatively meaningless.
 Get a better sense for how long food lasts with Still Tasty.

 - Check out more ideas for rescuing food and sharing it with the community before it goes to waste – including a Little Free Pantry in Kirkland!